 • We provide opportunities for leadership and responsibility through our boarding mentor roles.

 Regular Boarders’ Forums ensure everyone within our boarding community has an opportunity to provide feedback and suggestions on aspects of boarding at Langley Preparatory School at Taverham Hall.
 The School’s Independent Listener, Rev. Seabrook, is also invited to attend these forums.

 Each term a wide range of activities are on offer for our boarders to get involved in.
-See below the list of activities for the start of the Spring Term 2018:
+See below the list of activities for the second half of the Spring Term 2018:

 #IHeartBoarding – view our boarders in the limelight: